HomeHow To GuidesHow To Replace Pull Cord On A Lawn mower

 [youtube https://www.youtube.com/watch?v=tmo6oYOJJ4U]

-If the pull cord is stuck, remove the entire assembly and follow the steps above to remove and, if necessary, replace the pull cord.
+If the pull cord is still not retracting, follow the steps above to remove the pull cord assembly and, if necessary, replace the pull cord.

-3) The Pull Cord Works Fine – But the Engine Won’t Start
+3) The Pull Cord Works, But the Engine Won’t Start.

-Remember, there are only two things required to start a combustible engine.
-Gas and spark.
+Both are inexpensive solutions.
+Remember, only two things are required to start a combustible engine: gas and spark.

 Conclusion